Malaysia is home to a diverse education system, one that makes it challenging for parents in choosing the best education option for their child.

 Co-op and learning centres bring children from different families together, thus debunking the popular misconception that homeschooled children are isolated and socially awkward.

 It’s therefore advisable to understand what your child’s needs before opting to homeschool.
 Homeschooling your children is a huge lifestyle change, and you should also take your family’s budget, commitment, and responsibilities into consideration.
+You should also consider the cost of homeschooling in Malaysia fees and take that into account if you choose to do homeschooling for your child.

 Ultimately, it’s important to remember that there is no right or wrong answer if decisions are made in your child’s best interests.